Update October 2021. Microsoft finally fixed this issue in Windows 11 👏

 I have created a Capture.jpg image as an example using Windows 10 test account with the name of the fictitious character – Drip Leaker Junior to illustrate the leak.
 After saving a .jpg image on the storage, click right mouse button on it and choose the Details tab.
 You will see your name under Authors property.

 Fortunately there is an option to “Remove Properties and Personal Information” in the same Details tab as shown in the screenshot above.
 But unfortunately it does not remove information completely.
 That would be fun if NSA was behind this, but most probably this is just a bug that causes your name leakage hidden from you but visible to any computer savvy person.

 So what happens after you click on the “Remove…” link?
 It asks you to create copy with all possible properties removed or allows you to remove selected properties from the original file.
 See the screenshot below.

 It doesn’t matter which option you choose, the personal information is not removed.
-It seems removed if you open file properties again (right click on the file, and choose Details tab).
+It seems removed if you open the file properties again (right click on the file, and choose the Details tab).
 But isn’t.
-Your username/full name is still embedded into JPG file.
+Your username/full name is still embedded in the JPG file.

 To understand what is happening behind the scenes you will need some file viewer or better – Hex Editor.
-A program or App that can show contents of any file in byte or character representation.
-Using a such app can reveal information that usually is not visible to naive user.
+A program or App that can show contents of any file in the byte or character representation.
+Using such an app can reveal information that usually is not visible to a naive user.

 00000850 00 00 00 00 00 00 00 00 ........